fernandopassaia/docsamples/README.md

 i've done while studies (like Docker, Azure, and stuffs).
 Also there're some open projects that can be used to build something real for production.

+Note: "GeneralDocs" contains most of the Languages Commands, CLI, Terminal, PrintScreen, Config and others.

 Note: Some folders have an underline with 2 words on the end.
 This two words are relative to a Teacher who gaves a course: